 - Wall heating systems are most commonly fitted as a hidden towel heater in off-site construction but are also sometimes used to provide additional heating for these rooms instead of a panel heater.

 Which electric underfloor heating system is most suitable?

-- The most fitted systems for bathroom pods and off-site construction are heating mats covered with a levelling compound for vinyl floors or simply fitted beneath the tiles.
-Often a thermal insulation board will be fitted beneath the heating system providing additional stability to the floor during transit as well as improving the warm up time and efficiency of the system.
+- The most commonly fitted systems for bathroom pods and off-site construction are heating mats covered with a levelling compound for vinyl floors or simply fitted beneath tiles.
+Often a thermal insulation board will be fitted beneath the heating system providing additional stability to the floor during transit as well as improving the heat up time and efficiency of the system.
 Decoupling membranes can be used above or below the underfloor heating if desired.

-- 3mm Heating cables are regularly fitted in pods although these are most used in very small pods or where a decoupling membrane is being used which can act as a cable holder.
+- 3mm Heating cables are regularly fitted in pods although these are most commonly used in very small pods or where a decoupling membrane is being used which can act as a cable holder.
 If a decoupling membrane has been specified, then using a combined decoupling membrane and cable carrier with a 3mm heating cable is a time efficient method of installation.

 - The Combymat range lends itself for use in off-site construction projects where a floating floor is going to be fitted.
 The system allows for a significant amount of movement in the floor without issues, and floating laminate floors can be installed directly on top, or it can be combined with overlay boards for floor coverings such as vinyl or carpet.
 If looking to use this system in bathrooms, please consult Heat Mat’s technical team to discuss the electrical requirements.